PaulSudarshan/digital-garden/docs/coursera/coursera-dl/3-Structuring-Machine-Learning-Projects/Readme.md

 ### Cleaning up incorrectly labeled data

-- DL algorithms are quite robust to random errors in the training set but less robust to systematic errors.
+- DL algorithms are quite **robust to random errors** in the training set but **less robust to systematic errors**.
 But it's OK to go and fix these labels if you can.
+- If your labeler consistently labels white dogs as cats, then that is a problem because your classifier will learn to classify all white colored dogs as cats.
+But random errors or near random errors are usually not too bad for most deep learning algorithms.
 - If you want to check for mislabeled data in dev/test set, you should also try error analysis with the mislabeled column.
 Ex:

   | Image        | Dog    | Great Cats | blurry  | Mislabeled | Comments |